 A mentor of mine once told me the best ways to learn in life are by reading and talking to people.
 I read as much as I can, but when it comes to social understanding I find the latter is more rewarding.
 Going different places and speaking to people from different backgrounds gives you a genuine perspective on the true mindset of your community.
 "Community" is a word we all use and interpret differently.

-What is community?
-Community is not a geographical location.
-Community is the connection that we have to the people and places around us.
+What is a community?
+A community is not a geographical location.
+A community is a connection that we have to the people and places around us.
 For anyone to be connected to the Rockford community they must have a connection to the people and places within the Rockford community.
 We must invest in building relationships to develop an independent opinion of the people and places that we share space with.

 We live in the era of information, so there is no reason for us to be uneducated consumers.
 We have access to information and individuals but do not invest the necessary time and energy in developing our own interpretation of the people and places around us.
 Ultimately, we must be conscious of how we relate to one another.
 That means examining the things that we say and do and how they impact individuals around us.